imchell/casdoor-nodejs-react-example/README.md

 #### Frontend Configs

 The first 4 parameters should use the same value as the Casdoor backend SDK.
 The last parameter redirectPath is relative path for the redirected URL, returned from Casdoor's login page.
-Please refer to the official doc on [frontend sdk configuration](https://casdoor.org/docs/how-to-connect/sdk#2-frontend-configuration) for the latest change.
+For the latest change, please refer to the official doc on [frontend SDK configuration](https://casdoor.org/docs/how-to-connect/sdk#2-frontend-configuration).

 ```js
 // in ./src/Setting.js